General State Budget: Management and sanction

-The draft budget is prepared annually by the Ministry of the Treasury and Public Function, through the Secretariat of State for Budgets and Expenses and its principal bodies.
+The draft budget is prepared annually by the Ministry of Finance, through the Secretariat of State for Budget and Expenditures.

-The project is approved by the Council of Ministers.
-The Government presents them to the Congress of Deputies at least three months before the expiration of the year.
+The draft project is approved by the Council of Ministers.
+Then, the Government presents them to the Congress of Deputies at least three months before the expiration of the fiscal year.
 The Congress of Deputies votes in the first place for its generic admission or the amendments to the totality, which, if successful, suppose their return to the Government.
 Once this procedure has been completed, the capacity for alteration due to partial amendments is subject to the non-alteration of the budget balance.
 Later, the Budget is sent to the Senate, which makes a second reading, but whose ability to alter them is very limited, with a final referral to Congress.
-Subsequently, they are sanctioned by His Majesty the King and published in the Official State Gazette (BOE) with the rank of an ordinary law.
+Subsequently, they are sanctioned by Monarch and published in the Official State Gazette (BOE) with the rank of an ordinary law.

 In the event that they are not approved, the extension of the previous year's budget is foreseen.
 Within the General Budget include those of Social Security, cultural heritage and other autonomous agencies.
 The budgets of the Autonomous Communities and the municipalities are organized independently, but they have to be subject to a common regulatory framework, for example in the setting of the public deficit.
 The legislation of the European Union, its budgets and the exchange of various payments and collections with the different Spanish public administrations, also imply different limitations of the national budget capacity and autonomy of Spain.